dioannidis/usbasp/README.md

 UART HID implementation uses 8 byte size input and output reports.

-The last byte ( 8th ) has special meaning different for input reports and output reports.
+The last byte ( 8th ) has special meaning.

-_Input Reports ( USBasp -> USB PC )_

 It  holds the actual serial bytes count.
-The remaining bytes are ignored.
 If its value is greater than 7 then it is serial data.
-If the value is 7 or smaller then its the serial data count.
+If the value is 7 or smaller then its the serial data count and the remaining bytes are ignored.

+_Input Reports ( USBasp -> USB PC )_ or _Output Reports ( USB PC -> USBasp)_

 i.e.